Coinz casino review

 - No table games

 The selection is slot-heavy, which isn’t unusual, and there’s a good mix of different slot types and themes.
-The downside is the limited range of other games, aside from slots and live tables.
-There aren’t any additional categories, like standard table games, instant wins, fishing games, or scratch cards.
+The downside is the limited range of other game categories, aside from slots and live tables.
+There aren’t any standard table games instant wins, or scratch cards.

 That said, having at least a small live casino section does mix things up.
 Some sites, like Spindoo or Spinfinite, only offer slots, which makes the gameplay feel repetitive after a while.
 Coinz avoids that problem somewhat by including blackjack, roulette, and baccarat tables, though the selection is small.
 I’d never tried Gravity Plinko before, so it was fun to test out something entirely new.